chsasank/chsasank.github.io/_posts/tech/2024-03-27-sycl-portable-cuda-alternative.md

 <img src="https://www.khronos.org/assets/uploads/apis/2020-05-sycl-landing-page-02a_2.jpg" alt="SYCL and some of its implementations">
 </figure>

 Since SYCL is an API spec/standard, there are multiple projects implementing SYCL.
-Some notable ones include [DPC++](https://github.com/intel/llvm), [AdaptiveCPP](https://github.com/AdaptiveCpp/AdaptiveCpp) and [ComputeCPP](https://developer.codeplay.com/products/computecpp/ce/home/).
+Some notable ones include [DPC++](https://github.com/intel/llvm), [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) and [ComputeCPP](https://developer.codeplay.com/products/computecpp/ce/home/).
 DPC++ is Intel's SYCL implementation that works for most of their devices along with Nvidia/AMD cards.
 I have earlier [used it](https://chsasank.com/portblas-portable-blas-across-gpus.html) and benchmarked BLAS across different GPUs.
 It actually works and performs quite well.
 This convinced me that a portable CUDA implementation is indeed possible.
 While well-documented, I was not too fond of the behemoth codebase -- after all, it's a fork of the LLVM monorepo.

-## AdaptiveCPP
+## AdaptiveCpp

-Enter AdaptiveCPP!
+Enter AdaptiveCpp!
 Formerly it was called hipSYCL because it started as an implementation targeting AMD GPUs in addition to Nvidia GPUs.
 However, it is not actually a product of AMD and is actually a project by [Aksel Alpay](https://emcl.iwr.uni-heidelberg.de/people/alpay-aksel) from [University of Heidelberg](https://en.wikipedia.org/wiki/Heidelberg_University).
 The fact that it's a project by a single person meant the architecture had to be robust and the codebase manageable.
 This contrasts with Intel's implementation, where they can afford to allocate more personnel to the project.
-AdaptiveCPP caught my eye when the [latest release](https://github.com/AdaptiveCpp/AdaptiveCpp/releases/tag/v24.02.0) started to outperform Intel's DPC++.
+AdaptiveCpp caught my eye when the [latest release](https://github.com/AdaptiveCpp/AdaptiveCpp/releases/tag/v24.02.0) started to outperform Intel's DPC++.

-I was really sold on AdaptiveCPP (`acpp` henceforth) when I [read](https://dl.acm.org/doi/abs/10.1145/3585341.3585351) that it can now do single source, single pass compilation!
+I was really sold on AdaptiveCpp (`acpp` henceforth) when I [read](https://dl.acm.org/doi/abs/10.1145/3585341.3585351) that it can now do single source, single pass compilation!
 The importance of this is hard to understate if you understand how other SYCL compilers operate.
 While SYCL standard requires you to have single source to be shared for host and device, compilers can implement multiple passes on the same source.
 For example, DPC++ compiles same SYCL file twice: once for the CPU and once for the GPU.
 DPC++ later links the host binary with device binary and creates a fat binary.

-AdaptiveCPP abstracted out this requirement and created two stages of compilation -- one for ahead of time (AOT) and another for run time (RT).
+AdaptiveCpp abstracted out this requirement and created two stages of compilation -- one for ahead of time (AOT) and another for run time (RT).
 AOT stage parses the SYCL source file in one single go and creates an intermediate representation to be passed to RT stage.
 This representation is independent of devices and is translated to actual device code during runtime at RT stage.
 This design not only significantly speeds up compilations but is also aesthetically pleasing.
 In other words, `acpp` can do just-in-time or JIT compilation.
 See the below figure for comparison between `acpp` (figure 1, SSCP) and DPC++ (figure 2, SMCP):

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">